 - Gains made on capital transactions are not subject to tax in Singapore unless it can be proven that the gains were trade in nature.

 - Interest expenses that are used for business purposes are generally tax deductible.There are no thin capitalisation rules in Singapore.

 - Stamp duty of 0.2% is charged on the purchase price or value of shares, whichever is higher.

 - Withholding tax of 15% is charged on interest paid or payable to non-resident companies where no tax treaty is in place.
 Rates range from 0% to 15% where a tax treaty is in place and the non-resident can provide a Certificate of Residence.
 Certain domestic law exceptions are available.

-- Under the Financial Sector Incentive Scheme (FSI), certain activities for qualifying institutions are taxed at 5%, while a broader range of financial activities are taxed at 10% and 13.5% for a period of five to 10 years.
+- Under the Financial Sector Incentive scheme (FSI), certain activities for qualifying institutions are taxed at 5%, while a broader range of financial activities are taxed at 12% or 13.5% for awards granted or renewed after 1 June 2017 for a period of five, seven or 10 years.

-- Income derived from qualifying FTC services is taxed at 8% for an initial period of five years.
+- Income derived from qualifying finance and treasury centre (FTC) services is taxed at 8% for an initial period of five years.
 Interest payments to overseas banks or approved network companies, where the funds borrowed are used for approved qualifying FTC services, are exempt from withholding tax.

 - Approved regional headquarters in Singapore are taxed at 15% on qualifying overseas income.

 - Singapore has tax treaties with more than 85 countries and territories.

 - Singapore is a signatory to the Organisation for Economic Co-operation and Development's Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.